CATEGORY

 CHILDREN PROJECT

-Whereas Kenyan constitution 2010 spells out measures on child protection, millions of children in Nairobi and around Kenya – From all socio-economic backgrounds, across all ages, religions and cultures experience one form or the other of abuse every day.
-Children are still exposed to violence, harmful practices, lack of parental care and sexual exploitation among others.
-The risks are more aggravated during emergencies such as floods and drought, domestic violence among others.
+Whereas the Kenyan constitution 2010 spells out measures on child protection, millions of children in Nairobi and around Kenya, from all socio-economic backgrounds, across all ages, religions, and cultures, experience one form or the other of abuse every day.
+Children are still exposed to violence, harmful practices, a lack of parental care, and sexual exploitation, among others.
+The risks are more aggravated during emergencies such as floods and droughts, and domestic violence, among others.

 Our residential CPRCs are: